Notice regarding the quality of machine translation

 - or by organizations that, as of July 22, 2009, held the required accreditation for the issuance of tourist tour certificates.

-To go further Article L. 324-1 of the Tourism Code.
+For further information: Article L. 324-1 of the Tourism Code.

 The organization that made the filing visit has one month from the date on which the visit of the furnished apartment ended to give the renter of the furnished or his agent the certificate of visitation, which includes: